dgleba/vamp203/README.md

 - Install virtualbox
 - create unattended ubuntu 14.04 server iso ( I used a vagrant Ubuntu VM to create it. vamp198e) See instructions for unattended iso maker below...
+      I used 03prep-iso.sh
-- create virtual box  ( I did this from windows)
+- create virtual box  ( I did this from windows) 09createvbox.bat
-- install the resulting Ubuntu 14.04 64bit server iso in vbox
+- install the resulting Ubuntu 14.04 64bit server iso in vbox (just press enter when it starts.)
 - Start vbox ubuntu server, run  ./start.sh
 - run ./bootstrap203.sh which runs import203.sh and django203.sh
-- visit in browser ipaddr/menu
+- visit in browser [ip-address]/menu

 _____________

-# Using Unattended Ubuntu ISO Maker
+### Using Unattended Ubuntu ISO Maker

 [forked from https://github.com/netson/ubuntu-unattended]